l-dfa/base_rstblog/docs/source/author_manual/author_manual.rst

 published
 ^^^^^^^^^^^^^^^

-Again: another field name not quoted in the `article about Marco Tullius Cicero`_.
-This is about considering published, or not, the article
+This is about considering published, or not, the article.
 Usually ``rstblog`` regards an article as published by default, unless the article author sets this filed to ``no`` [5]_.
 An **unpublished** article: